lemeow125/Notes/docs/Guides/Django REST Framework/7 - Writing API Endpoints.md

 Much like with DRF serializers, you customize what they return to the user.
 ![](_resources/7%20-%20Writing%20API%20Endpoints/695f930d4993ff8d8f2ccf806bd9ca9f_MD5.jpeg)
-If you're using Memcached or Redis, you'll most likely have
+If you're using Memcached or Redis, you'll most likely have it integrated here.

+The general concept of caching is to check if the data is already there, and if n